lloydmeta/twitter-filterstream-service/README.md

 On running/deploying this app
 -------------

-At the moment, this app uses one set of credentials taken from the environment variables.
+At the moment, this app uses one set of credentials taken from your environment variables.
 As such, please make sure the following are set in your environment:

 TWITTER_CONSUMERKEY
 TWITTER_CONSUMERSECRET
 TWITTER_ACCESSTOKEN
 TWITTER_ACCESSTOKENSECRET

-They can be found from [your Twitter Dev app page](https://dev.twitter.com/apps)
+They should correspond to your app's set of credentials can be found from [your Twitter Dev app page](https://dev.twitter.com/apps)